untracked-tx/blockchain-club/docs/diagrams/README.md

 # System Diagrams

-This document contains all architectural and flow diagrams for the UCD Blockchain Club Protocol.
+This document contains all architectural and flow diagrams for the CU Denver Blockchain Club Protocol.

 ## Table of Contents
 1. [System Architecture](#system-architecture)